softwareconstruction240/softwareconstruction/instruction/code-coverage/code-coverage.md

 ## How much coverage?

-There subject of what percentage of coverage is necessary to enable confidence in your code is a very opinionated topic.
+The subject of what percentage of coverage is necessary to enable confidence in your code is a very opinionated topic.
 Some developers feel that anything less that 100% is a problem.
 Others feel that obtaining 100% creates unmaintainable tests, causes harmful overhead in the actual code, and decrease productivity.
 The correct answer to this question is dependent on the specifics of the project you are working on.

 You should note that just because you have 100% coverage, does not mean that all paths through the code are fully exercised, or that your code is correct.
 Consider the case where you have a function that takes an object and references it.